martno/exprec/README.md

 Examples
 --------

-Scripts under `examples/` demonstrates how to use this package.
+Scripts under `examples/` demonstrate how to use this package.

 API